temilaj/cross-platform-asp-net-core/README.md

-# Cross platform ASP.NET Core
+# Cross platform ASP.NET core
 Code sample detailing how to create ASP.NET core applications on any OS

 ## Run & Deploy